Enterprise Active Directory FAQs

 There are different types of user accounts that can be created in the Pitt Domain.
 The first is called a Primary Account and represents a person that is affiliated with the University.
 Primary accounts are automatically created after a person is enrolled in the University or hired as a staff or faculty member.

 If an account is needed for a person who is not affiliated with the University, there are two types of accounts that can be created.
-If the user only needs access to the wireless network, they can be given a guest wireless account.
-Refer to our Guest Wireless page for additional details.
+If the user only needs access to the wireless network, they can be given a PittNet Guest Wi-Fi account.
+Refer to our PittNet Guest Wi-Fi page for additional details.

 The final type of account is a resource account.
-Resource accounts are used to represent something other than a person.
-Examples of a resource account are a mailbox to represent a conference room or a service account for an application.
+Resource accounts are used to represent something other than a person, such as a mailbox to represent a conference room or a service account for an application.
 Responsibility Center Account Administrators can create resource accounts.
 More detailed instructions are available on the RC Administrators SharePoint site.